filipbstipic/reservoir-computing-dysts/README.md

 # Reservoir Computing for Chaotic Dynamical Systems

-This project is a continuation of the group project done for the [Deep Learning Course at ETH Zurich](http://da.inf.ethz.ch/teaching/2021/DeepLearning/) in Fall '21.
+This project is the continuation of the group project done for the [Deep Learning Course at ETH Zurich](http://da.inf.ethz.ch/teaching/2021/DeepLearning/) in Fall '21.
 It has received a grade of 5.775/6.0, whereas a grade of 6.0 by ETH Zurich standards implies "Good enough for submission to an international conference".
 The original group project repository can be found [here](https://github.com/FatjonZOGAJ/dysts/tree/reservoir_computing).

 For more information, please check the [report](report.pdf).